syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Axis.md

 ## Smart Axis Labels

 Axis labels may overlap with each other based on chart dimensions and label size.
 The `LabelsIntersectAction` property of axis is useful in avoiding the overlapping of axis labels with each other.
-Default value of `LabelsIntersectAction` is `AxisLabelsIntersectAction.None`.
-Other available values of `LabelsIntersectAction` are `AxisLabelsIntersectAction.MultipleRows` and `AxisLabelsIntersectAction.Hide`.
+Default value of `LabelsIntersectAction` is `SFChartAxisLabelsIntersectAction.None`.
+Other available values of `LabelsIntersectAction` are `SFChartAxisLabelsIntersectAction.MultipleRows` and `SFChartAxisLabelsIntersectAction.Hide`.

 {% highlight c# %}